 Using tracking functionality when available on your phone can keep thieves locked out of your phone when lost or stolen and track down the location as well.

 Avoid downloading files from sites you don’t trust.
 Many sites offer games and other software you can download onto your smartphone or tablet.
 You should be wary of downloadable software like this, as it could include malicious code.
 If you’re getting files from a supposedly secure site, look for its website certificate first.

 We also encourage you to download the most current version of the Academy Bank Digital Banking app, which is supported by Android and iPhone devices.

 Rather than just closing the Academy Bank Digital Banking app for online or mobile banking, log off when you finish using it for your security.

 8. If your phone gets stolen, alert your service provider right away.

 Notify your service provider as soon as possible so they can disable your device and reduce the risk of someone accessing your information.
 Then, remove your mobile phone number from your Digital Banking profile.
-Log into Digital Banking and select Update Profile, or call client service at (877) 712-2265.
+Log into Digital Banking and select Update Profile.
+Or, call or visit a branch.

 iPhone is a trademark of Apple Inc., registered in the U.S. and other countries.
 Android is a trademark of Google Inc.